New Patient Referral

 Referral Requirements for New Patients

-These specialists can only consider acceptance of a very detailed referral sent to them personally (addressed to them by name).
+Referrals to the paediatricians should be sent to them personally (addressed to them by name).

 The use of Secure Messaging will help the associated providers keep their books open.